-Steve Fermio (Audit Lead): Bachelor of Science (Hons), Graduate Diploma Land Rehabilitation, Exemplar Global Certified Principal Environmental Auditor (Certificate No 110498)

-Derek Low (Support Auditor): Master of Environmental Engineering Management, Exemplar Global Certified Principal Environmental Auditor (Certificate No 114283)
+- Steve Fermio (Audit Lead): Bachelor of Science (Hons), Graduate Diploma Land Rehabilitation, Exemplar Global Certified Principal Environmental Auditor (Certificate No 110498) - Derek Low (Support Auditor): Master of Environmental Engineering Management, Exemplar Global Certified Lead Environmental Auditor (Certificate No 114283) - Nick Ballard (Support Auditor), Bachelor of Science (Hons), Exemplar Global Certified Lead Environmental Auditor (Certificate No.: 129713).

-Approval of the Audit Team was provided by the Department on 30 July 2020.
-The letter is presented in Appendix D. Declarations of independent are also included in Appendix D.
+Approval of the Audit Team was provided, by way of two letters, from the Department on 30 July 2020 and 11 August 2021.
+The letters are presented in Appendix E. Declarations of independent are also included in Appendix E.

-The Audit Team is referred to as the Auditor or Auditors herewith.
+The Audit Team is referred to as the Auditor or Auditors.